AlviEbneAlam/jwtAuthorization/README.md

    - Example Response-Body:
         -["Pen","Book"]

-Username to match for authentication can be specified in the application.properties and password is ahrd coded.
+Username to match for authentication can be specified in the application.properties and password is hard coded.